osteele/changelog-parser/README.md

 #### defaultTitle: string

-Default title the ChangeLog, if the source text doesn't have a title.
+Default title, if the source text doesn't have a title.

 #### recognizeColonSections: boolean